 Stakeholders in organisational learning and development

-Alignment is a critical issue in developing an L&D strategy.
-Without this, L&D may not achieve senior stakeholder support.
+Alignment with the organisation’s goals is critical in delivering an L&D strategy.
+Without it, L&D may not achieve senior stakeholder support.
 Equally important is engagement with line managers, as well, of course, with the learners themselves.

 Three key tests for an L&D strategy aligned to the business and organisational outcomes are: